mhassanif/VideoStreaming-TCP-OpenCV/README.md

 ## Description:

-Python-based multimedia streaming system where the server streams video content to multiple clients using UDP for real-time transmission.
-The client application will feature a GUI displaying thumbnails of available videos, allowing users to select and play videos in real-time.
-The server will log client connections and requests using socket programming.
-I plan to use OpenCV for video handling and a library like Tkinter for the interface depending on the requirements.
+This project involves creating a Python-based real-time video streaming system using TCP.
+The server streams video content to multiple clients, while each client features a GUI displaying video thumbnails.
+Users can select and play videos in real-time, with the server handling client connections and requests via socket programming.
+The server uses OpenCV for video handling, and client-side interactions are managed with a Tkinter-based interface.
+The system provides reliable, ordered video delivery and supports simultaneous connections, ensuring smooth streaming.